deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari flattened his ears disbelievingly.
 "You can't be serious."

-"Gravity this low, I *need* something to weigh me down" Warhorse replied.
+"Gravity this low, I *need* something to weigh me down" WARHORSE replied.
 "Besides, what do you mass, like ninety pounds?
 I could lift you one-handed in twice this gravity, no problem."

 The translator fed him a Gaori measurement that sounded about right, so he nodded, imitating the gesture he'd often seen Xiù use.
-Warhorse just returned the gesture and waved a hand towards the pack on his shoulders.
+WARHORSE just returned the gesture and waved a hand towards the pack on his shoulders.

 Regaari paused, then twitched his whiskers resignedly and did as the human suggested, clambering up the bag to sit atop it.
-It wasn't dignified, but Warhorse didn't appear to notice the extra weight.
+It wasn't dignified, but WARHORSE didn't appear to notice the extra weight.

 "Man, we should put a machine gun up there for you or something." he chuckled.

 "How about optics, or that map of yours?"
 Regaari suggested.

 "Good thinking.
 Binos are in that front pocket there."
-Warhorse handed up the map device.
+WARHORSE handed up the map device.
 It was alarmingly short on detail, and Regaari said so.
-Warhorse just nodded.
+WARHORSE just nodded.
 "Relax, intel's got our back.
 We'll have a better map pretty soon."

 They headed out.
-Warhorse quickly settled into a steady rhythm of big, long bounding strides that ate up the ground, and just *kept going*.
+WARHORSE quickly settled into a steady rhythm of big, long bounding strides that ate up the ground, and just *kept going*.
 It wasn't quite running, so much as a vigorous, fast march, and it was deceptive.
 Regaari wouldn't have guessed they were moving very fast, but